INTERNATIONAL ARCHEOLOGY DAY - OCTOBER 18th, 2014

 A collection of dart and arrow points collected during the

-1940s will be on display
+1930s and 1940s will be on display

 Dr. Jason Barrett and Chris Ringstaff